egealtan/research-project-cookiecutter/{{cookiecutter.repo_name}}/README.md

 │
 ├── Dockerfile
 │
 ├── requirements.txt        <- This is read by the Dockerfile
 │
 ├── README.md               <- This is read by the Dockerfile
 │
 ├── setup.py                <- Top level readme file.
 │
-├── hooks
 ```